Public charitable collections licence

-If the Secretary of State gives you permission to collect, you must give us at least three months’ notice that you plan to make a charitable collection in the South Lanarkshire area.
+If the Secretary of State gives you permission to collect you can ask for particular dates however you must give us at least three months’ notice of your intention to hold a public charitable collection in the South Lanarkshire area.

 You must send a ‘notice to collect’ to the Licensing and Registration office.